About the College

 General education requirements are met through a strong liberal arts component including studies beyond the sciences, so students are prepared for advancement in the nursing profession.
 Nursing studies explore concepts of health assessment, family health, community health, research, leadership and health promotion with community-based, independent clinical activities.

 "The courteousness of counselors, and the fact that I was able to transfer a lot of prerequisites for the nursing career, is what led me to choose UMSL.
-I transfered to UMSL from a Junior college."
+I transferred to UMSL from a Junior college."

 - Jõse Hernandez, BSN Student